 The Hubble Space Telescope and the Keck Observatory in Hawaii captured detailed images of Uranus as the planet approached equinox.
 While Voyager 2 saw only a few discrete clouds, more recent observations reveal that Uranus exhibits dynamic clouds as it approaches equinox, including rapidly evolving bright features and a new Great Dark Spot like those seen on Neptune.

-For nearly a quarter of the Uranian year, the sun shines directly over each pole, plunging the other half of the planet into a long, dark winter.
+For nearly a quarter of the Uranian year (equal to 84 Earth years), the sun shines directly over each pole, plunging the other half of the planet into a long, dark winter.

 While magnetic fields are typically in alignment with a planet's rotation, Uranus' magnetic field is tipped over: the magnetic axis is tilted nearly 60 degrees from the planet's axis of rotation, and is also offset from the center of the planet by one-third of the planet's radius.
 The magnetic fields of both Uranus and Neptune are very irregular.